Quantyca/cookiecutter-quantyca-ml-base/README.md

 The directory structure of your new project looks like this:

 ```
-├── LICENSE
-├── README.md          <- The top-level README for developers using this project.

 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.